-This two-day hybrid workshop will be hosted out of the NOAA Center for Weather and Climate Prediction in College Park, MD.
-Day 1 activities will provide a historical perspective on the NMME and highlight existing use/needs cases.
-On Day 2, participants will delve into how the NMME fits into the research community and collaboratively set the future for NMME to explore unmet needs.
-Breakout groups will examine potential modifications to production and data protocols, with their impacts on NMME infrastructure and cost.
+This two-day hybrid workshop was hosted out of the NOAA Center for Weather and Climate Prediction in College Park, MD.
+Day 1 activities provided a historical perspective on the NMME and highlighted existing use/needs cases.
+On Day 2, participants delved into how the NMME fits into the research community and collaboratively set the future for NMME to explore unmet needs.
+Breakout groups examined potential modifications to production and data protocols, with their impacts on NMME infrastructure and cost.

 Workshop dates: June 21-22, 2023